ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 ### Get the Ingress Subdomain assigned to the cluster
 {: #multi-region-k8s-cis-CSALB_IP_subdomain}

-When a Kubernetes cluster is created, it gets assigned an Ingress subdomain (eg. *my-us-cluster.us-south.containers.appdomain.cloud*) and a public Application Load Balancer IP address.
+When a Kubernetes cluster is created, it gets assigned an Ingress subdomain (for example, *my-us-cluster.us-south.containers.appdomain.cloud*) and a public Application Load Balancer IP address.

 1. Retrieve the Ingress subdomain of the cluster:
    ```bash